 Urgency is the cornerstone symptom of overactive bladder (OAB).
 It is defined as a sudden compelling desire to pass urine, which is difficult to defer.
 Urgency is an abnormal sensation and the neural cause is not known.
-No study has used 'conventional' urodynamics with fMRI to identify the sensation of urgency.
-We postulated a neural network involving the frontal orbital cortex (FOC), hippocampus and amygdala in the central mechanism of urgency.
-Our objectives were to identify brain regions correlating with ICS bladder sensation, first sensation of filling (FSF) and strong desire to void (SDV) and urgency and measure their respective BOLD (Blood Oxygen Level Dependent) signal changes in OAB patients.
+As a result of this symptom, OAB patients have increased awareness and know where the toilets are.
+This phenomenon is known as 'toilet mapping'.
+A neural network involving the frontal orbital cortex (FOC), hippocampus and amygdala in the central mechanism of urgency has been postulated.
+The hippocampus is a centre known for spatial mapping and navigation and is activated strongly in people with good knowledge of direction.
+Our objective is to identify what role the hippocampus plays in the abnormal sensation of urgency.